ColinKennedy/auto_docstring/README.rst

   - make "acd"-esque variants for each, so that it can reuse parts of the block
 - make sure these commands will work in VISUAL mode, too

+- allow NoneType to be remapped to "None"